 It is not very common to get a cut or split in the line.
 If this happens, try to clamp or tie your line just above the break.
 This is to seal it between the split and where the line comes out of your body.
 Contact your hospital straight away.
 The nurses may be able to repair the line.
 If this cannot be done, it will be removed.

-When you do not need the central line anymore, it will be taken out.
-A doctor or specialist nurse will do this for you.
-It is usually done in the outpatient department and takes about 30 minutes.
+When you do not need the central line anymore, a doctor or specialist will take it out.
+This is usually done in the outpatient department and takes about 30 minutes.
 You will not usually need a general anaesthetic.

 Once you are lying down comfortably, the skin over your chest will be cleaned with antiseptic.
 The doctor or nurse will then numb the area around the cuff with local anaesthetic.
 They will make a small cut to release the cuff, then slowly remove the line.
 You might find this uncomfortable, but it should not be painful.